junglesta/wherenodoctor/_posts/2016-01-01-18-urinary-system-and-genitals.md

 **IMPORTANT**: Let water enter slowly during about 3 minutes.
 Do not put the tube more than 3 inches into the vagina.

 2. **White discharge that looks like cottage cheese or buttermilk, and smells like mold, mildew, or baking bread.** This could be a yeast infection (Candida).
 Itching may be severe.
 The lips of the vagina often look bright red and hurt.
 It may burn to urinate.
-This infection is especially common in pregnant women or in those who are sick, diabetic (p.
-127), have HIV, or have been taking antibiotics or birth control pills.
+This infection is especially common in pregnant women or in those who are sick, diabetic ([page 127](#page-127)), have HIV, or have been taking antibiotics or birth control pills.

 **Treatment:**

-Douche with vinegar-water (see p.
-241) or dilute gentian violet, 2 parts gentian violet to 100 parts water (2 teaspoons to a half liter).
+Douche with vinegar-water (see [page 241](#page-241)) or dilute gentian violet, 2 parts gentian violet to 100 parts water (2 teaspoons to a half liter).
 Or use nystatin vaginal tablets or other vaginal inserts for Candida, like nystatin or miconazole.
 For dosage and instructions see page 372.
 Putting unsweetened yogurt in the vagina is said to be a useful home remedy to help control yeast infections. **Never use antibiotics for a yeast infection.
 They can make it worse.**

 3. **Thick, milky discharge with a rancid smell.** This could be an infection caused by bacteria.
 Special tests may be needed to tell this from a Trichomonas infection.
-Douche with vinegar-water (p.
-241), or with povidone-iodine (Betadine: 6 teaspoons in 1 liter of water).
-Also, you can try inserting a clove of garlic every night for 2 weeks (see p.
-241).
-If none of these treatments works, try metronidazole (see p.
-368).
+Douche with vinegar-water ([page 241](#page-241)), or with povidone-iodine (Betadine: 6 teaspoons in 1 liter of water).
+Also, you can try inserting a clove of garlic every night for 2 weeks (see [page 241](#page-241)).
+If none of these treatments works, try metronidazole (see [page 368](#page-368)).

-4. **Watery, brown, or gray discharge, streaked with blood; bad smell; pain in the lower belly.** These are signs of more serious infections, or possibly cancer (p.
-280).
+4. **Watery, brown, or gray discharge, streaked with blood; bad smell; pain in the lower belly.** These are signs of more serious infections, or possibly cancer ([page 280](#page-280)).
 If there is fever, use antibiotics (see page 276).
 Get medical help right away.
 IMPORTANT: If any discharge lasts a long time, or does not get better with treatment, see a health worker.

 # How a Woman Can Avoid Many Infections: